brokqwiks/brokqwiks/README.md

 # Hi there! 👋

-I'm [Ilnur], a passionate teenage programmer with a love for coding.
+I'm Ilnur, a passionate teenage programmer with a love for coding.
 Currently, I'm immersed in projects that involve PHP, C#, Python, JS, and SQL.
 My main focus is on developing Firtex, a decentralized blockchain built in C#.

 ## 🚀 About Firtex